 A “4731 Complaint” is a legal way to complain if your rights have been violated or denied.
-You, or someone for you, can file a section 4731 Complaint if the regional center does not follow the ALJ’s decision or does not make sure you get the services in your IPP.
-You can file a 4731 Complaint against a regional center, developmental center, or service provider if they have violated any of your rights.
+You, or someone for you, can file a section 4731 Complaint if the regional center does not follow the hearing officer’s decision or does not make sure you get the services in your IPP.
+You can file a 4731 Complaint against a regional center, state-operated facility, or service provider if they have violated any of your rights.

 - They do not do what the ALJ decides, or